What Are Google Local Service Ads?

 Get aggressive with your review strategy.
 We know reviews are a HUGE part of LSA.
 Don’t do anything shady, just get a ton of reviews.
 Any established business should be able to bring in a massive amount of reviews in a short time.
 We’ve run review campaigns and in 30 days brought in 60-70 reviews.

-We’ll try to keep this post up to date as things continue to change and evolve with LSA.
-Please let us know in the comments if you think we should add anything… Or if you hear of new developments we should add here.
+We’ll update this post regularly as things continue to change and evolve with LSA.
+Please let us know in the comments below if there’s any information of value we missed or if you hear of new developments we should add.